wrightmat/dnd-eberron/adventures/C04 The Nature of Magic/1-06  Strixhaven Year 3, Term 2.md

  - [ ]  The magic circle is a map of creation, with chaos at its heart and order on its edges.
  - [ ]  The closer one works to the center of the magic circle, the more unpredictable magic becomes.
- - [ ]  Hemomancy (blood magic) has been forbidden for so long that most modern scholars deny it even exists.
+ - [ ]  Sangromancy (blood magic) has been forbidden for so long that most modern scholars deny it even exists.
  - [ ]  Primal druids claim to hear the “heartbeat of Eberron” when near certain mana nexuses.

 ### DM Notes and Random Tables